stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 30.09.2020: "German's Next Language Model" together with Branden Chan and Timo Möller was accepted at COLING 2020!
+              Expect new language models for German soon on the Hugging Face model hub 🤗

 * 23.09.2020: Flair in version 0.6.1 is [out now](https://github.com/flairNLP/flair/releases/tag/v0.6.1)!

 * 02.09.2020: Slow response time - I'm currently focussing on EACL 2021.
 Expect great new things 😎